England netball title defence ended by Australia

 The line-up was a repeat of that final but the result was not as Australia claimed a 60-51 victory.

-England fought hard to give their emotional home support the result they desired, but could not match the Diamonds' quality throughout.
+England fought hard to give their emotional home support the result they desired, but could not match the Diamonds' quality in the semi-final.

 The hosts play New Zealand for bronze.